3rd mistrial in case of ex-cop accused of killing black man

 TULSA, Okla.
 (AP) — For the third time in less than a year a jury deadlocked on Friday and forced a mistrial in the murder case of a white former Oklahoma police officer accused of killing his daughter’s black boyfriend, astonishing prosecutors and frustrating the boyfriend’s family.

-Tulsa police officer Shannon Kepler.
-Judge Sharon Holmes declared the mistrial after just four hours of jury deliberations Tulsa police officer Shannon Kepler.
+Judge Sharon Holmes declared the mistrial after four hours of jury deliberations over the fate of former Tulsa police officer Shannon Kepler.
 He was accused of fatally shooting 19-year-old Jeremey Lake in August 2014, not long after Lake started dating Kepler’s then-18-year-old daughter, Lisa.

+Tulsa County District Attorney Steve Kunzweiler said he was shocked that a mistrial was declared after such short jury deliberations.

 Holmes had instructed jurors that they could convict Kepler of first-degree murder or the lesser charge of manslaughter.
 Manslaughter carries a sentence of four years to life in prison, while the sentence on a first-degree murder conviction is life in prison.